Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 - Storing and sharing documentation and project documents

 - Tracking the real-time spent on project tasks

-As business owners, you can make use of these tools.
+As business owners and project managers, you can use these tools.
 Just make sure that you are familiar with the right project management software you are using.

 Who Should Use Project Management Tools?

 Whether you are a business owner, knowledge manager, or anyone, you can benefit from project management tools.

 In fact, even if you don’t run any formal projects, this knowledge management system can be of great help.

 Some companies that don’t handle formal projects use software to plan, track, organize, monitor, and execute their work.
 This system comes in various forms, similar to projects.